 A condition in which urination is obstructed by pressure placed on the urethra by an enlarged prostate, which is located under the bladder.
 Symptoms include a sensation of residual urine and more frequent trips to the toilet due to the reduced amount of urine passed at each urination.
 Main diseases 2 Urinary Stone A condition in which substances contained in urine crystalize for some reason and coalesce in the form of a stone.
 Typical symptoms include extreme pain, bloody urine, or the presence of the stone in urine.
-Main diseases 3 Bladder Tumor (Bladder Cancer) This occurs when the urothelium becomes cancerous.
+Main diseases Bladder Tumor (Bladder Cancer) This occurs when the urothelium becomes cancerous.
 While most cases (90% or more) are categorized as urothelial cancer, rare instances of squamous cell carcinoma and adenocarcinoma also occur.
 The main symptoms are bloody urine or pain during urination.

 Main diseases 1 2 3 Main scopes used in TSD Ureteroscope/Cystoscope They are used for viewing the urinary bladder through the urethra and the kidneys through the urinary duct.
 Olympus manufactures both videoscopes and fiberscopes for this application.
 The videoscope version supports high-definition imaging due to its high performance CCD and is also capable of NBI.
 Moreover, in order to facilitate the observation of the bladder neck, both the Up and Down sides bending angle of 275 degrees are realized.
+A resectoscope is a rigid endoscope for diagnosing and treating the urethra and bladder.
+It is inserted in from the external urethral orifice and used for the surgical resection of a lesion with high-frequency current.
 Note: A single-use scope (ureteroscope) is planned for future release.